matoanbach/Starter-Kit/README.md

 void Adafruit_MPU6050::setGyroRange	(
     mpu6050_gyro_range_t new_range
 )
+Description:
     Sets the polarity of the INT pin when active.
 Parameters
     active_low:	If true the pin will be low when an interrupt is active If false the pin will be high when an interrupt is active
 ```